Is the space for critical thinking shrinking in Pakistan? | DW | 26.06.2020

 A number of liberal academics have been sacked by their universities, allegedly over their anti-government stance.
 Rights groups have expressed grave concerns over a shrinking space for dissent in Pakistan.

-Ammar Ali Jan, a prominent Pakistani academic and activist, recently said on Twitter that he would be parting ways with Lahore's Forman Christian College (FCC) University, where he taught political science.
+Ammar Ali Jan, a prominent Pakistani academic and activist, recently said on Twitter that he would be parting ways with Lahore's Forman Christian College (FCC), where he taught political science.

 Read more: Sajid Soomro: Another Pakistani academic falls victims to blasphemy law